torizon/rac/README.md

 RAC will try to recover from errors and reconnect.

+## CI Docker Image

+The CI jobs for this app run on Github Actions, which is currently blocked by `musl.cc`.
+Therefore, we currently do not build the docker image for CI, on CI.
+If you change the `Dockerfile-ci` file, you will need to manually build and push the new image to docker and update the image reference in the github actions yaml definitions.

 ## Usage

 Compile with `cargo build --release`, or to cross compile to arm: `cargo build --target aarch64-unknown-linux-musl --release`.
 You will need the arm musl linker installed.